-- 1 community solar project directly interconnected with that same 2 utility. - 3 (p) "Subscription" means an agreement between a subscriber and 4 the administrator of a community solar project. - (2) This section expires June 30, 2036.
+- 1 (o) "Subscriber" means a retail electric customer of an electric 2 utility who owns or is the beneficiary of one or more subscriptions 3 or ownership shares of a community solar project directly 4 interconnected with that same utility. - 5 (p) "Subscription" means an agreement between a subscriber and 6 the administrator of a community solar project. - (2) This section expires June 30, 2036.

-- 6 NEW SECTION.
+8 NEW SECTION.
 Sec.
-7. A new section is added to chapter 82.16 7 RCW to read as follows: - (1) Beginning July 1, 2020, through June 30, 2031, administrator of a community solar project meeting the eligibility requirements described in this section and RCW 82.16.170(3) may submit an application to the Washington State University extension energy program to receive a precertification for a community solar project.
+7. A new section is added to chapter 82.16 9 RCW to read as follows:

+- (1) Beginning July 1, 2020, through June 30, 2026. administrator of a community solar project meeting the eligibility requirements described in this section and RCW 82.16.170(3) may submit an application to the Washington State University extension energy program to receive a precertification for a community solar project.
 Projects with precertification applications approved by the Washington State University extension energy program have two years to complete their projects and apply for certification.
-By certifying qualified projects pursuant to the requirements of this section and RCW 82.16.170(3), the Washington State University extension energy program authorizes the utility serving the site of a community solar project in the state of Washington to remit a one-time low-income community solar incentive payment to the community solar project administrator, who accepts the payment on behalf of, and for the purpose of providing direct benefits to, the project's qualifying subscribers. - (2) A one-time low-income community solar incentive payment remitted to a community solar project administrator for a project certified under this section equals the sum of the following: - (a) An amount, not to exceed twenty thousand dollars per community solar project, equal to the community solar project's administrative costs related to the administrative start-up of the project for qualifying subscribers; and - (b) An amount that does not exceed one hundred percent of the proportional cost of the share of the community solar project that provides direct benefits to qualifying subscribers. - (3) No new certification may be issued under this section to an applicant who receives an annual incentive payment for a community solar project that was certified under RCW 82.16.120 or 82.16.165, or for a community solar project served by a utility that has elected not to participate in the incentive program provided in this section.
+By certifying qualified projects pursuant to the requirements of this section and RCW 82.16.170(3), the Washington State University extension energy program authorizes the utility serving the site of a community solar project in the state of Washington to remit a one-time energy burden incentive payment to the community solar reduction administrator, who accepts the payment on behalf of, and for the purpose of providing direct benefits to, the project's qualifying subscribers. - (2) A one-time energy burden reduction incentive payment remitted to a community solar project administrator for a project certified under this section equals the sum of the following: - (a) An amount, not to exceed twenty thousand dollars, equal to the community solar project's administrative costs related to administering the project for qualifying subscribers; and - (b) An amount equal to one hundred percent of the proportional cost of the share of the community solar project that provides direct benefits to qualifying subscribers. - (3) No new certification may be issued under this section to an applicant who receives an annual incentive payment for a community solar project that was certified under RCW 82.16.120 or 82.16.165, or for a community solar project served by a utility that has elected not to participate in the incentive program provided in this section.